 Topics, D

-* Idea: The Lorentzian geometry version of the Laplacian, = gab ab .
+* Idea: The Lorentzian geometry version of the Laplacian operator, \(\square\) = gabab .

 Damped Systems > s.a. dissipation; oscillators.

-@ Negative damping: Green & Unruh AJP(06) [and Tacoma Narrows bridge].
+@ Negative damping: Green & Unruh AJP(06)aug [and the Tacoma Narrows bridge].

-> Quantum: see quantum oscillators; quantum systems; states in quantum field theory; types of quantum states.
+> In quantum theory: see Lindblad Equation; quantum oscillators; states in quantum field theory; types of quantum states.

-Darboux Transformation > s.a. potential [quasi-exactly solvable]; toda lattice.
+Darboux Transformation > s.a. quantum systems with special potentials [quasi-exactly solvable]; toda lattice.

-@ Related topics: Bagrov et al mp/98-in [of coherent states]; Samsomov JMP(98)qp/97 [and phase space transformations]; Ustinov RPMP(00)mp [and solutions of differential equations].
+@ Related topics: Bagrov et al mp/98-conf [of coherent states]; Samsomov JMP(98)qp/97 [and phase-space transformations]; Ustinov RPMP(00)mp [and solutions of differential equations].

 Darboux's Theorem > see symplectic manifold.

-Dark Matter > s.a. matter contents of the universe; types of dark matter.
+Dark Matter > s.a. dark-matter detection, distribution and phenomenology, theoretical models, types; matter contents of the universe.

 Davenport Constant > see finite groups.

-de Broglie-Bohm Interpretation of Quantum Mechanics > see pilot wave.
+de Broglie-Bohm Interpretation of Quantum Mechanics > see pilot-wave interpretation.

 De Donder Gauge > see gauge.